-Lifetimes of the arrowhead PFASs in the environment exceed the criteria for very persistent substances in Annex XIII to REACH by far.
+Degradation half-life of the arrowhead PFASs in the environment exceed the criteria for very persistent substances in Annex XIII to REACH by far.
 For example, PFAAs are key arrowheads in the environment, and if PFAAs degrade, they do it so slowly that it is not observable in standard tests.